antshiv/C-Transformer/docs/COMPARISON_WITH_GEMMA_CPP.md

 - Autotuned for each matrix shape at runtime
 - Integrates weight decompression directly into multiplication

-**Verdict**: Your GEMM is simpler (FP32-only), but that's appropriate for training. gemma.cpp focuses on inference efficiency with quantization.
+**Verdict**: C-Transformer's GEMM is simpler (FP32-only), but that's appropriate for training. gemma.cpp focuses on inference efficiency with quantization.

 ### Attention Mechanism